zemogle/darkmattersheep-hugo/content/blog/movie-boycott.md

 ## The Tipping Point

 The tipping point for me was the new Ghostbusters film.
 The hatred poured onto the cast, director and studio, who had dared to cast 4 women as the eponymous heroes of the film, astounded me.
-There were over [40,000 disgustingly racist twitter comments directed at Leslie Jones](http://variety.com/2016/film/news/leslie-jones-ghostbusters-twitter-hate-1201816809/), which should be deemed racially incited hatred and investigate by police.
+There were over [40,000 disgustingly racist twitter comments directed at Leslie Jones](http://variety.com/2016/film/news/leslie-jones-ghostbusters-twitter-hate-1201816809/), which should be deemed racially incited hatred and investigated by police.
 The director and cast received death threats.
 Several people said this film [“destroyed their childhood”](http://www.cinemablend.com/new/What-Really-Going-With-Ghostbusters-Haters-According-Melissa-McCarthy-134087.html).

 All of that is unacceptable.